xaynetwork/xayn_discovery_engine/docs/events.md

 ### DocumentFeedbackChanged

-Event created when the user swipes the document card or clicks a button to indicate that the document is `relevant`, `irrelevant` or `neutral`.
+Event created when the user swipes the document card or clicks a button to indicate that the document is `positive`, `negative` or `neutral`.

 ```dart
 class DocumentFeedbackChanged extends ClientEvent {